dijisolanke/confession/README.md

 ## Key learnings

-### The hardest part was understanding the Connection Process Flow
+### The hardest part was understanding the Connection Process Flow with the crucial detail being ensuring one of the callers is polite in order to prevent race conditions

 setupCall()